 The first was an adult literacy division that attempted to provide supplementary education to youth who dropped out of elementary and secondary schools.
-The second focused on self-help activities, especially clearing of gutters and drainages in the urban center, road maintenance and removing accumulated trash from communal skips.
-The third division concentrated on use of drama for enlightenment.
-The first division died off, especially due to the prominence of the Kano State Agency for
+The second focused on self-help activities, especially clearing of gutters and drainages in the urban centre, road maintenance and removing accumulated trash from communal skips.
+The third division concentrated on use of drama for enlightenment (Babinlata 1999).
+Interview, Bala Anas Babinlata, author (Zinaru, Xa ko Jika etc), who was a secondary school student when the organization was formed, and took an active part in the drama/writing division.
+Kano, August 21, 1999.